Mason-Roberts/Mason-Roberts/README.md

 to warm up to people, but I do enjoy getting to know others.

 ## :dart: Current Focus
-- First and foremost is finishing my degree
 - General game development skills
 - UI and GUI design
 - Linux and Windows development